-- ▶ Existing efforts funded by the federal government or the State of Vermont to deploy broadband and close the digital divide (Initial Proposal Requirement 3) - ▶ Identification of each unserved and underserved location within the State of Vermont (Initial Proposal Requirement 5) - Vermont's definition of Community Anchor Institutions (CAIs) and identification of all eligible CAIs (Initial Proposal Requirement 6) - Vermont's proposed challenge process (Initial Proposal Requirement 7)
+- Existing efforts funded by the federal government or the State of Vermont to deploy broadband and close the digital divide (Initial Proposal Requirement 3) - Identification of each unserved and underserved location within the State of Vermont (Initial Proposal Requirement 5) - Vermont's definition of Community Anchor Institutions (CAIs) and identification of all eligible CAIs (Initial Proposal Requirement 6) - Vermont's proposed challenge process (Initial Proposal Requirement 7)

 This proposal is designed to reflect the strategy and principles outlined in Vermont's BEAD Five-Year Action Plan.
 In accordance with the BEAD Notice of Funding Opportunity (NOFO), this Initial Proposal Volume 1 has been developed to reflect feedback from stakeholder groups, including publicly- and privately-owned and operated Internet Service Providers (ISPs), relevant community-based organizations, related government agencies, and the public.
+This version reflects the version being reviewed by NTIA as of November 22, 2023.